bravecobra/k8s-dev-infrastructure/docs/installation-skaffold.md

 ## Local DNS

-Since we running completely locally, we want to add some entries to the hosts file.
+Since we running completely locally, we want to add some entries to the hosts file to forward domainnames to our locally running cluster.
 Open `C:\Windows\system32\drivers\etc\hosts` in an editor as `Administrator` and add the following entries

 ```text